aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/mailmergeregioninfo/_index.md

  **Examples:**

-Shows how to create, list and read mail merge regions.
+Shows how to create, list, and read mail merge regions.

 ```